schmidtniko/visual_marker_mapping/README.md

 * [Eigen 3.0](http://eigen.tuxfamily.org/)
 * [AprilTags implementation](https://github.com/cfneuhaus/fast_mit_apriltags)

-In Ubuntu, these dependencies can be installed using the command
+In Ubuntu, the first three dependencies can be installed using the command

 `sudo apt-get install libceres-dev libsuitesparse-dev libopencv-dev`

+the AprilTags is automatically pulled in as a git submodule.

 ## Building